The Night Baku Caught Fire: A Story of Azerbaijan's Impossible City

 During the day, it's a modest attraction.
 A fence, a viewing area, flames about 10 meters wide and 1 meter high licking along the hillside.
 Entry: 9 AZN.

-But at night.
+But at night, everything changes.

 The Mud Volcanoes